Jacksonville Jewish Center: Fate of former Springfield location

-The Jacksonville Job Corps used the old facilities for some time.
+Following the relocation, the former Springfield facilities were used by the Jacksonville Job Corps starting in 1976.
 The historic center was nominated for the National Register of Historic Places in 2010 and added to the list in 2021.
-There was a fire in the original building in 2011 and it was demolished.
-The cornerstone of the building was saved and moved to Klutho Park on the other side of Third Street.
+A fire in 2011 damaged the original building, which was subsequently demolished.
+The cornerstone of the building was preserved and moved to Klutho Park on the opposite side of Third Street.